Borja21091/Ultralyzer/docs/doc_installation.md

 ## System Requirements

-Ultralyzer is compatible with Linux, Windows, and MacOS systems that support Python 3.8 or higher.
+Ultralyzer is compatible with Linux, Windows, and MacOS systems that support Python 3.12 (tested) or higher.
 The software leverages hardware acceleration for image processing and GUI rendering, so a system with a dedicated GPU is recommended for optimal performance, although not strictly necessary.

 ## Installation Steps